danielcaamal/portfolio-14-microservices/README.md

 # Portfolio 14 - Microservices

-This project is a simple example of a microservices architecture using NestJS and Docker.
+This project is a simple example of a microservices architecture using NestJS and Kubernetes.

 ## Introduction

-The project is divided into 3 services:
+The project is divided into 5 Microservices:

 - **Client Gateway**: The entry point of the application.
 It receives the requests and forwards them to the correct service as REST API.
 - **Auth Microservice**: Responsible for managing the authentication.
 It contains the connection with the database (PostgreSQL).